ddev/ddev.com/src/content/blog/maintaining-ddev-tests-contributor-training.md

 ## Running and debugging tests individually

 * [Setting up a Go Development Environment](setting-up-a-go-development-environment.md) has more hints about overall setup.
 Mostly there's nothing to do but run Goland and make sure that the Settings->Go->GOROOT is set correctly. `go env GOROOT` will show the correct directory.
-* To save time, make sure the environment variable `GOTEST_SHORT=true`, or set it to a useful value for TestDdevFullSiteSetup.
+* To save time, make sure to define the environment variable `GOTEST_SHORT=true`, or set it to a useful value for TestDdevFullSiteSetup.
 These values are in the [TestSites array](https://github.com/ddev/ddev/blob/507cfca2508b97786b80e8b8c83ea17f5c0fea20/pkg/ddevapp/ddevapp_test.go#L42-L365).
-For example, GOTEST_SHORT=12 is for Drupal 10.
-If you don't set this, the test runner will spends lots of time downloading test tarballs that you don't need to wait for.
+For example, `GOTEST_SHORT=12` is for Drupal 10.
+If you don't set this, the test runner will spend lots of time downloading test tarballs that you don't need to wait for.
-* If you're running one of the `cmd` tests (mostly named something like `TestCmd*`, and all located in the `cmd` directory) then make sure that the related `ddev` binary from the same code is first in your `$PATH` so that you don't get confused about the behavior.
+* If you're running one of the “cmd” tests (mostly named something like `TestCmd*`, and all located in the `cmd` directory) then make sure that the related `ddev` binary from the same code is first in your `$PATH` so that you don't get confused about the behavior.
 Remember that those tests actually execute the `ddev` binary externally, rather than doing critical actions themselves.

 ### Running on the command line